 Types of WordPress Backups

-How To Backup WordPress Website?
+How to Backup a WordPress Website

 2. WordPress Security